Physics WIR: Movement and Displacement

 What is WIR?

 WIR stands for Movement and Displacement, representing the shifts and relocations that occur when forces act upon objects or systems.
-Displacement is not just a positional change— it’s a dynamic process where interactions occur across layers and fields.
+Field mapping via reflection is like a memory of space and in the right system it converges for sense.

 Dynamic Displacement